A Brief Guide to Laminitis

 Grass Laminitis - Latest Thoughts

 If you eat a diet high in fat you don’t get diabetes tomorrow, but in 10 or more year’s time.
 This is the same in horses.
 A horse that has been over weight for a long time may suddenly get laminitis despite no sudden change in appearance.
-This is because insulin resistance has been developing and just reached the threshold level which, when combined with other factors like too much grass, causes laminitis.
+This is because insulin resistance has been developing with long term obesity and just reached the threshold level which, when combined with other factors like too much grass, causes laminitis.

 We no longer think that it is the level of fructans in grass that is responsible for causing laminitis.